Brainmated/DLT/README.md

 22/8/2023
 -Forest Fire Predictions model.
 This is my current focus right now for a forecasting model using data from 2000 up to 2022.
 Results will be clearly experimental because not all features might be taken into account.

+24/8/23
+-Here coems the breakthrough!
+In forecasting/fires.py I managed to distinguish different fire extinguishing times by calculating averages based on 2022 findings for Greece.
+Next step is to compare it with previous results to generate a model able to forecast future fires.